for corporate and entertainment events in Southern Ontario

 As each event is different, we pick the best streaming software and CDN to fill your objectives so you're not locked into a single platform that may not meet your needs.

 All our work is done in-house and is not outsourced to other vendors.
 This allows us to keep our pricing competitive and stand behind our work.

 Our system can integrate with your existing on-site A/V, and we commonly work with local A/V companies such as Freeman, Frischkorn, Pandor, and Midnite Hour as well as IATSE union members.

-After your event, you’ll get a detailed analytics report with valuable statistics on how many people attended your event, and where they came from.
+After your event, you’ll get a detailed analytics report containing valuable statistics on how many people attended your event and where they came from.
 For webcasts with registrations, you’ll get a full breakdown of all your viewers with their email addresses.

-We’re obsessed with your satisfaction, and our entire team work to ensure your event runs as smooth as possible.
-It's the reason why our client use us time-and-time again.
+We’re obsessed with your satisfaction, and our entire team work to ensure your event runs as smoothly as possible.
+This is the reason why our clients use us time and time again.

 We’ll never take copyright of your work.
 100% the footage we record and stream belongs to you to do whatever you like with.